philtipping31/PP4---BrickBros/README.md

 ![View Build Wireframe](readmedocs/designs/view-wireframe.png)

-Using agile methodology some additional pages were added throughout the project which did not have wireframes, however, are just adapated or copied versions of exisiting wireframes.
+Using agile methodology some additional pages were added throughout the project which did not have wire-frames, however, are just adapted or copied versions of existing wire-frames.

 ### Colour Scheme